-Management .
-Cyclem Collings .
-Heat?
-Management >> System Settings >> Host [] System use notification Freely selectable text for a system use notification that is displayed before logging on at the mGuard device (maximum 1024 characters).
-Is displayed for: - Login per SSH login - Login via the serial console - Login via the web interface (web UI).
+Management >> System Sett tem Settings >> Host [] System use notifica- tion Freely selectable text for a system use notification that is displayed before logging on at the mGuard device (maximum 1024 characters).
+Is displayed for: Login per SSH login Login via the serial console Login via the web interface (web UI).
 The (repeated) display of the message can be disabled by the customer using a suitable SSH.
 Default setting: The usage of this mGuard security appliance is reserved to authorized staff only.
 Any intrusion and its attempt without per- mission is illegal and strictly prohibited.
 System DNS Hostname Hostname mode You can assign a name to the mGuard using the Hostname mode and Hostname fields.
-This name is then displayed, for example, when logging in via SSH (see "Management >> System Settings" on page 43, "Shell Access" on page 52).
-Assigning names simplifies the administration of multiple mGuard devices.
+This name is then displayed, for example, when logging in via SSH (see "Management >> Sys- tem Settings" on page 43, "Shell Access" on page 53).
+As- signing names simplifies the administration of multiple mGuard devices.
 User defined (from field below) (Default) The name entered in the Hostname field is the name used for the mGuard.
 If the mGuard is running in Stealth mode, the "User defined" option must be selected under "Hostname mode".
 Provider defined (e.g., via DHCP) If the selected network mode permits external setting of the host name, e.g., via DHCP, the name supplied by the provider is assigned to the mGuard.
 Hostname If the "User defined" option is selected under Hostname mode , enter the name that should be assigned to the mGuard here.
 Domain search path This option makes it easier for the user to enter a domain name.
-If the user enters the domain name in an abbreviated form, the mGuard completes the entry by appending the domain suffix that is defined here under "Domain search path".
-SNMP Information System name A name that can be freely assigned to the mGuard for administration purposes, e.g., "Hermes", "Pluto".
-(Under SNMP: sysName) Location A description of the installation location that can be freely assigned, e.g., "Hall IV, Corridor 3", "Control cabinet".
+If the user enters the domain name in an abbreviated form, the mGuard completes the entry by appending the do- main suffix that is defined here under "Domain search path".
+SNMP Information System name A name that can be freely assigned to the mGuard for admin- istration purposes, e.g., "Hermes", "Pluto".
+(Under SNMP: sysName) Location A description of the installation location that can be freely as- signed, e.g., "Hall IV, Corridor 3", "Control cabinet".
 (Under SNMP: sysLocation) Contact The name of the contact person responsible for the mGuard, ideally including the phone number.
-(Under SNMP: sysContact) Keyboard (Only mGuard centerport (Innominate), FL MGUARD CENTERPORT) The settings for using a keyboard can only be made for the mGuard centerport (Innominate) and FL MGUARD CENTERPORT devices.
+(Under SNMP: sysContact) Keyboard (Only mGuard centerport (Innominate), The settings for using a keen nate) and FL MGUARD C eyboard can only be made for the mGuard centerport (Innomi- ENTERPORT devices.